 - Examples of biodegradable substances are dead plants and animals, their waste, fruits, vegetables, flower, paper, etc., while non-biodegradable substances include chemicals, paints, plastic, rubber, toxic, plastic, metals, etc.

-- The rate of decomposition of biodegradable substances is slow, which completes within few days or months, whereas the non-biodegradable items either do not decompose and maintain their originality or their decomposition is so slow that it may take thousands of years.
+- The rate of decomposition of biodegradable substances is high or fast, which completes within few days or months, whereas the non-biodegradable items either do not decompose and maintain their originality, even their decomposition is so slow that it may take thousands of years.

 - Biodegradable substances after degradation can be used to produce biogas, manure, fertilizers, compost and thus they are profitable to the environment even after degradation.
 But in non-biodegradable substances the degradation rate is slow, and the separation and recycling are not easy, even expensive too and is not beneficial to the environment.